maxb6/GridPathAlgorithm/README.md

 #### 1. User enters the number of rows and columns for the grid.
 #### 2. View the generated map.
 #### 3. User selects Role C or Role P.
-#### 4. User enters a starting point in x and y coordinates to have a strat state.
+#### 4. User enters a starting point in x and y coordinates to have a start state.
+The start state will be the top right corner of the cell.
-#### 5. Program displays the Starting Location and the Goal Location.
+#### 5. Program displays the Starting Location and the Goal Location including their coordinates.
+Goal location will be top right corner of goal cell.
-#### 6. The Program displays the information of each cell (Location Type, Nodes, Neighbours, Edge Cost, Heuristic Cost).
+#### 6. The Program displays the information of each cell (Location Types, Nodes, Neighbours).
 #### 7. The Program will display the Optimal Path for the Starting Location to the Goal Location if it exists.
+#### 8. The Program will ask the user if they would like to choose another role and starting point for the same map generated.